 Add 1 teaspoon cranberry sauce to each cup, then top with a piece of Brie.
-Return to the oven and bake until sauce is hot and cheese has melted, about 5 minutes more.
+Return to the oven and bake until the sauce is hot and the cheese has melted, about 5 minutes more.
 Let cool for 10 minutes.
 Sprinkle with chives, if desired, and serve warm.

 Tip: If you have time and enjoy making pastry, you can make you own crust.
 EatingWell's Butter Pastry Dough (see associated recipe) is easy to make and healthier than most recipes.

 55 calories;3 g fat(1 g sat); 1 g fiber; 6 g carbohydrates; 1 g protein; 4 mcg folate; 6 mg cholesterol; 3 g sugars; 2 g added sugars; 56 IU vitamin A; 1 mg vitamin C; 9 mg calcium; 0 mg iron; 59 mg sodium; 15 mg potassium